KDAB/kuesa/README.md

 Kuesa is maintained by Klarälvdalens Datakonsult AB (KDAB).

+The KDAB Group is the global No.1 software consultancy for Qt, C++ and OpenGL applications across desktop, embedded and mobile platforms.

-KDAB, the Qt experts, provide consulting and mentoring for developing Qt applications from scratch and in porting from all popular and legacy frameworks to Qt.
+The KDAB Group provides consulting and mentoring for developing Qt applications from scratch and in porting from all popular and legacy frameworks to Qt.
 We continue to help develop parts of Qt and are one of the major contributors to the Qt Project.
-KDAB is also behind the development effort of the Qt 3D module.
-We can give advanced or standard trainings anywhere around the globe.
+We can give advanced or standard trainings anywhere around the globe on Qt as well as C++, OpenGL, 3D and more.

+Please visit https://www.kdab.com to meet the people who write code like this.